GraphCLIP: Enhancing Transferability in Graph Foundation Models for Text-Attributed Graphs: Experiments

 \subsection{Graph Prompt Tuning (RQ2)}

-In low-resource scenarios, where target datasets contain only a few training samples, effectively utilizing these samples while preventing overfitting and catastrophic forgetting is crucial.
-In this section, we evaluate our graph prompt tuning approach to address this challenge. \paragraph{Experimental Setup} We compare our method with several classical graph prompt tuning methods for node classification, \ie, GPPT~\cite{gppt}, GraphPrompt~\cite{graphprompt}, GPF~\cite{gpf}, and All-in-One~\cite{prog}.
-Each of these methods is applied to our pretrained model, and we evaluate their performance using 1, 3, 5, and 10 shots per class, reporting the mean accuracy. \paragraph{Analysis} From Figure~\ref{fig:prompt}, we observe that GPPT and GraphPrompt fall behind significantly in the 1-shot and 3-shot settings.
+In low-resource scenarios with few training samples, effectively utilizing these samples while preventing overfitting and negative transfer is crucial.
+This section evaluates our graph prompt tuning approach to address this challenge. \paragraph{Experimental Setup} We compare our method with classical graph prompt tuning methods for node classification, \ie, GPPT~\cite{gppt}, GraphPrompt~\cite{graphprompt}, GPF~\cite{gpf}, and All-in-One~\cite{prog}.
+We apply each method to our pretrained model and evaluate their performance using 1, 3, 5, and 10 shots per class, reporting the mean accuracy. \paragraph{Analysis} From Figure~\ref{fig:prompt}, we observe that GPPT and GraphPrompt fall behind significantly in the 1-shot and 3-shot settings.
 This underperformance can be attributed to the need for initializing an additional linear head for prediction, preventing direct use of the aligned text model for predictions.
 However, as the number of shots per class increases, these methods close the performance gap, becoming comparable with others.
 In contrast, GPF and All-in-One operate directly within the input graph space and can leverage the aligned text model.
 However, discrepancies between their training objectives and our pretraining objective sometimes result in negative transfer.
 For instance, in the 1-shot setting, GPF and All-in-One attain accuracy scores of 69.82\% and 69.42\%, respectively, which are lower than 0-shot performance, \ie, 70.19\%.

 Our proposed prompt tuning method outperforms the other approaches due to its unified training objectives, effectively mitigating catastrophic forgetting while minimizing the learning cost, leading to superior results.